AqwamCreates/DataPredict/docs/Tutorials/GettingStartedWithReinforcementLearning.md

   end

   QLearningNeuralNetwork:episodeUpdate(1) -- episodeUpdate() is used whenever an episode ends.
 An episode is the total number of steps that determines when the model should stop training.
+The value of one indicates that the current environment feature vector is a terminal state.

 end